Zichqec/YAYA_Fundamentals/Module 3 - Flow Control/00 - if elseif else.md

 And this is definitely not what you want.
 This OR statement will evaluate as true *every* time, because the 12 and 14 will always be present, and will make it think it is true.

-When you write an OR statement, you have to remember that you need to place an *entire expression* between each `||`.
+When you write an OR statement, you have to remember that you need to place an *entire comparison* between each `||`.
 So, it *should* be written like this:

 ```c
 if hour == 10 || hour == 12 || hour == 14